 The Association's Board of Directors establishes, adopts, and maintains a formal written capital adequacy plan to ensure that adequate capital is maintained for continued financial viability, to provide for growth necessary to meet the needs of members/borrowers, and to ensure that all stockholders are treated equitably.
-There were no material changes to the capital plan for 2016 that would affect minimum stock purchases or would have an effect on the Association's ability to retire stock and distribute earnings.
+There were no material changes to the capital plan for 2017 that would affect minimum stock purchases or would have an effect on the Association's ability to retire stock and distribute earnings.
 During 2010, the Association's Board approved use of financial parameters or guidelines to assist in capital planning and in determining the appropriate level of patronage to distribute.
-These patronage parameters were also included in the 2016 capital adequacy plan.
+These patronage parameters were also included in the 2017 capital adequacy plan.

-Total members' equity at December 31, 2016, increased 9.92 percent to \$264,152 from the December 31, 2015, total of \$240,322.
-At December 31, 2015, total members' equity increased 5.06 percent from the December 31, 2014 total of \$228,758.
-The increase in both 2016 and 2015 is primarily attributed to net income earned during the respective years, offset by patronage refunds to customers.
-Preferred stock also increased in 2016.
+Total members' equity at December 31, 2017, decreased 0.6 percent to \$262,549 from the December 31, 2016, total of \$264,152.
+At December 31, 2016, total members' equity increased 9.92 percent from the December 31, 2015 total of \$240,322.
+The decrease in 2017 was mainly due to a decrease in preferred stock that was in excess of retained earnings for the year.
+The increase in 2016 is primarily attributed to net income earned during the year, offset by patronage refunds to customers.

-Preferred stock was \$43,250 as of December 31, 2016, an increase of 35.78 percent over the December 31, 2015 level of \$31,853.
-This Preferred stock is a non-voting, at-risk Class of stock that is only available to Association stockholders.
-Dividends are paid quarterly on outstanding shares of preferred stock, and for the year ended December 31, 2016, \$484 in dividends were declared and paid in shares of stock, as compared to \$473 for the same period in 2015.
-The average dividend rate paid on shares of preferred stock during 2016 was

-1.25 percent, which was unchanged from 2015.
-Member stock and participation certificates were \$3,396 on December 31, 2016, compared to \$3,317 on December 31, 2015.
+Preferred stock was \$32,020 as of December 31, 2017, a decrease of 26.0 percent over the December 31, 2016 level of \$43,250.
+The majority of this decrease was related to certain members with large preferred stock balances reducing their investment and utilizing the funds elsewhere.
+This preferred stock is a nonvoting, at-risk class of stock that is only available to Association stockholders.
+Dividends are paid quarterly on outstanding shares of preferred stock, and for the year ended December 31, 2017. \$435 in dividends were declared and paid in shares of stock, as compared to \$484 for the same period in 2016.
+The average dividend rate paid on shares of preferred stock during 2017 was 1.25 percent, which was unchanged from 2016.
+Member stock and participation certificates were \$3,455 on December 31, 2017, compared to \$3,396 on December 31, 2016.
 The increase is attributed to a growth in the number of loans outstanding.